robodrive-24/toolkit/track-5/README.md

 > Note: the result file should be named as `pred.json` and the `.zip` file can be named as you like.

+We also provide the baseline submission file demo [here](https://drive.google.com/drive/folders/1IAGH-io2wR3YjhNTMPc5Vp7kIRwa5Vdw?usp=drive_link).
+Feel free to download for reference and learn how to submit the results.

 ## Customized Dataset

 To customize your own dataset, just simply build your dataset based on [`RoboDriveDataset`](BEVFusion/mmdet3d/datasets/robodrive_dataset.py#L19).
 We simply modify the data path to load image and lidar data.